Everything you need to know...

 Course summary

 This course examines the complex worlds we live in.
-You’ll explore issues of race, class, gender and geography to challenge how knowledge about contemporary international relations is produced.
-By studying topics such as terrorism, war, security and peace-making – you’ll gain critical and practical skills to understand how global crises manifest and can be overcome.
+You’ll explore issues of power, race, class, gender and geography to challenge how knowledge about contemporary international relations is produced.
+By studying topics such as terrorism, war, security and peace-building, you’ll gain critical and practical skills to understand how global crises manifest and can be overcome.

 How you learn

-On this course you’ll discuss international relations and global crises with our expert academics and your fellow students.
-You’ll analyse contemporary international issues in-depth – critically examining the discipline of international relations itself, to unpack the relationship between theory and practice.
+You’ll discuss international relations and global crises with our expert academics and your fellow students.
+You’ll analyse contemporary international issues in-depth, critically examining the discipline of international relations itself to unpack the relationship between theory and practice.

-The teaching and design of the modules you’ll study are both informed by our team’s ongoing research and expertise.
+Teaching on the degree is informed by our team's ongoing research expertise.
 We use consistent block-teaching times, helping you plan your commitments outside of university.

-You will be supported in your learning journey towards highly skilled, graduate-level employment through a number of key areas.
+You’ll be supported in your learning journey towards highly skilled employment through a number of key areas.
 These include

-• dedicated one-to-one supervision support with your dissertation research project
+- dedicated one-to-one supervision support with your independent research project

 Course leaders and tutors